Johnsongrass – Sorghum halepense

 Stems

 Erect, stout, hairless stems may reach 10 feet in height.
-Round to sometimes flattened stems are purple-tinted at the base.
-Plants form dense patches by purplish, thick, scaly rhizomes.
+Round-to-sometimes-flattened stems are purple-tinted at the base.
+Plants form dense patches with purplish, thick, scaly rhizomes.

 Flowers and fruit